 Introducing red, white, rosé, sparkling and dessert wines

-Red wine is made with black grapes and is red in colour, though this can range all the way from light to bold.
+Red wine is made with black grapes and is red, though this can range from light to bold.
 Three main subcategories of red wine include fruity dry, herbal dry and sweet, although there are hundreds of more variations running through this scale.

 White wine is predominantly produced using white grapes, although black grapes can also be used on occasion.
 White wines can generally be categorised into sweet – which includes the likes of Riesling or Gewürztraminer – and dry – Sauvignon Blanc and Pinot Blanc, for example.

 Sparkling wine can either be red, white or rosé, with a secondary fermentation involved in the winemaking process producing bubbles, hence why it's commonly referred to as 'Fizz'.
-Despite many drinkers wrongly assuming all sparkling wine to be ‘Champagne’, in fact, it can only be referred to as this when it comes from the Champagne wine region in France.
+Despite many drinkers wrongly assuming all sparkling wine to be ‘Champagne’ it can only be referred to as this when it comes from the Champagne wine region in France.

 Finally, you have dessert wine, which is a predominantly sweet wine where the winemaking process involves fortifying wine with spirits.
 They come in both red and white.
 Port is also sometimes considered a red dessert wine.